GarvitV957/Pen-Scanner-OCR/README.md

 # Pen-Scanner-OCR

-**A prototype which scans the printed and written text and save it in google doc.
+## A prototype which scans the printed and written text and save it in google doc.
+Also converts the text to real-time speech in multiple languages.

 ### Products used : FTDI programmer, ESP32 cam, typeA cable and speaker;